 In your first week you will have field training sessions to allow you to understand more about sea turtles and the scientific methods being used.
 You will be trained on procedures and techniques to ensure the quality of data collection and the welfare of the turtles.

 Working days start early and usually begin by cycling to nesting beaches at sunrise to identify and record fresh sea turtle tracks and nests, or observing the behaviours of sea turtles swimming in the bay.
 Afternoons may involve measuring changes in beach width and slope, collecting plastics from beaches and you will spend some evenings and nights on the beach to measure light pollution, tag nesting turtles or rescue hatchlings in danger.
 Work is split into shifts and volunteers normally work 2 shifts per day.
+Volunteers have 1-2 days off per week.

-During your free time, you can explore the many attractions of island or simply relax on the beach near the volunteer accommodation!
+During your free time, you can explore the many attractions of the island or simply relax on the beach near the volunteer accommodation!

 There is always lots to get involved in but some key elements of the work vary throughout the overall season, which runs from May to October.
 Nesting season is normally from May to around mid-August and hatching season is normally from around mid-August to October.